nyvyn/nyvyn.github.io/_notes/2024-12-17-lossy-embedding-inversion.markdown

 of always needing to fetch texts and re-embed them after an LLM-based summary, we treat embeddings as first-class semantic concepts that can be merged, evolved, and refined at will.

-## A More Human-Like Model of Memory Formation
+## A more human-like model of memory formation

 Unlike a database of perfectly preserved documents, the human brain doesn’t maintain an exact, word-for-word record of every conversation, book, or article it’s ever encountered.
 Instead, we store and blend meanings, impressions, and